 Now you can see our newly created Connection String configuration that holds the connection string information inside the .dtsConfigfile.

 Let me open my file system to show the ExcutepackageConfigFile.dtsConfig

 and the XML data inside that file is:

 You can also edit the config file using the notepad

 Here we are changing the Database name from SQL Tutorial to Adventure Works DW 2014

 While running the package, it failed because Adventure Works DW 2014 doesn’t have a Duplicate Employee table.

-Let me change it to SQL Tutorial.
-Next, run the SSIS Package Configuration using the XML File package
+Let me change the value to SQL Tutorial.
+Next, run the SSIS Package Configuration using the XML File package.